mehmetbe/Chicago-Census-Data-SQL-Queries/README.md

 # SQL-Queries

-I worked with three datasets that are available on the City of Chicago’s Data Portal to run a number of SQL queries including Joins statements, creating a view, creating a stored procedure, and using a transaction.
+I worked with three datasets that are available on the City of Chicago’s Data Portal to run a number of SQL queries including joins statements, creating a view, creating a stored procedure, and using a transaction.
 Description of the datasets are:

 1-Socioeconomic indicators in Chicago
 This dataset contains a selection of six socioeconomic indicators of public health significance and a “hardship index,” for each Chicago community area, for the years 2008 – 2012.
 A detailed description of this dataset and the original dataset can be obtained from the Chicago Data Portal at: